 +44 (0)20 7306 firstname.lastname@example.org

-Notable recent instructions in contentious matters include:
+Notable recent work in contentious matters includes:

-- Acting for defendants in on-going £60m civil fraud proceedings in the Commercial Court alleging liability under foreign law for preventing the enforcement of a US$200m NAI arbitration award (with Jonathan Crow QC, Elspeth Talbot Rice QC and Graeme Halkerston) listed for trial estimated to last 3 weeks in July 2020.
+- Acting for the defendants in €65m civil fraud proceedings in KMG v Chen & CML in the Commercial Court alleging liability under foreign law concerning the enforcement of a US$200m NAI arbitration award; listed for a 3-week trial in July 2020 (with Jonathan Crow QC and Graeme Halkerston).
+This has involved a number of interlocutory hearings including most recently: